David Ferrer: 2019: Retirement

 On 15 August 2018, Hopman Cup organisers announced that Ferrer would represent Spain at the 2019 edition alongside Garbiñe Muguruza.
 It was his debut appearance at this tournament.

 On 28 August 2018, Ferrer announced that the 2019 season would be his last in the tour.
-He also announced a preliminary list of 6 tournaments in which he wants to compete during his final season: the Hopman Cup, Auckland, Buenos Aires, Acapulco, Barcelona and Madrid.
+He also announced a preliminary list of 6 tournaments in which he wanted to compete during his final season: the Hopman Cup, Auckland, Buenos Aires, Acapulco, Barcelona and Madrid.

 At the Miami Masters, Ferrer battled from a set down to defeat world number 3 Alexander Zverev.
 This was Ferrer's first top 3 victory in almost 5 years.

 Ferrer would cross the path of Alexander Zverev again at his final tournament, the Madrid Masters.
 From 4–1 up in the first set, he lost 6–4, 6–1, thus ending his career.

 Ferrer announced that he would be the new director of the Barcelona Open.
 Albert Costa was the previous director of the tournament for 11 years.

 Coaching career

-Ferrer began coaching Alexander Zverev in July of 2020 alongside Zverev's father.
+Ferrer began coaching Alexander Zverev in July 2020 alongside Zverev's father.
 They have since parted ways.